Human brain: Sentience

+The functions of the brain depend on adequate sentience, where neurons are able to respond appropriately to signals received from other cells in order to respond properly to sensory input.
+True positive/negative valence requires connections between the sensory cortex and the limbic system.
+At 24–30 weeks of gestation, the thalamocortical pathways connect, and sensory signals reach the subcortical emotional centres.
+At birth, sentience is behaviorally observable.

+Two opposite approaches – nature vs nurture – attempt to explain this process.
+One of the naturalist theories for the transition from a biological machine to a feeling subject hinges on the shift from reflex to valuation.
+According to Antonio Damasio, sentience arises when the brain stops merely reacting to the outside world and starts caring about the body's internal state.
+The Interoceptive Inference Model introduced the concept of interoception, the brain's perception of the body's internal state, mediated by genetically innate mechanisms.
+The physiological "move" from automation to experience is driven by the reticular activating system in the brainstem.
+It is thought that the insular cortex receives a constant stream of input from every organ.
+When the body's state differs from "perfect" (e.g., body temperature drops), the brain generates an error signal.
+The "feeling" of cold or hunger is the brain's way of representing that error signal.
+The brain records valence through homeostatic regulation.
+If an action resolves the error signal and returns the body to balance, the brain marks that stimulus as "positive".

-The functions of the brain depend on adequate sentience, where the ability of neurons to transmit electrochemical signals to other cells and their ability to respond appropriately to electrochemical signals received from other cells, are the proper response to specific input stimuli through the sensory system.
-Beginning from basic patterns of stimulus-response coordination, the human capacity to appropriately detect changes within themselves and their environments depends on the specific nervous system architecture.
-The balanced nervous system with required functions is a result of a significant developmental journey during gestation.
-According to the influential view in cognitive sciences, the mother-fetus interaction enables the child's nervous system to grow with adequate biological sentience.
-This physical interaction within the so-called mother-fetus neurocognitive model forms the specific architecture of the child's nervous system and contributes to developing adequate biological sentience and the beginning of cognition.
+Another approach states that beginning from basic patterns of stimulus-response coordination, the human capacity to appropriately detect changes within themselves and their environments depends on the specific nervous system architecture.
+The balance of the nervous system with its required functions is a result of a significant developmental process during gestation.
+According to Igor Val Danilov, the mother-fetus interaction enables the child's nervous system to grow with adequate biological sentience.
+This physical interaction within the so-called mother-fetus neurocognitive model forms the specific architecture of the child's nervous system and contributes to developing sentience and the beginning of cognition.
 The most powerful physical forces of this interaction are the low-frequency pulsed electromagnetic field and complex acoustic wave of the mother's heart.